froots/froots.github.io/_posts/2011-03-25-testing-backbone-apps-with-jasmine-sinon-2.md

 ### Summary

 That concludes our look at testing Backbone.js models and collections.
-Next time we'll look at Backbone.js controllers and in particular, views, which represent a particular challenge for unit testing.
+Next time we'll look at Backbone.js routers and in particular, views, which represent a particular challenge for unit testing.

 <nav>
     <ul>
         <li><a href="/2011/03/03/testing-backbone-apps-with-jasmine-sinon.html">Part 1: Introduction</a></li>
         <li>Part 2: Models and Collections</li>
-        <li><a href="/2011/04/26/testing-backbone-apps-with-jasmine-sinon-3.html">Part 3: Controllers and Views</a></li>
+        <li><a href="/2011/04/26/testing-backbone-apps-with-jasmine-sinon-3.html">Part 3: Routers and Views</a></li>
     </ul>
 </nav>